If I could do it all again, what would I do differently?

 I also had a separate category for the essentials recommended by CRCC Asia.

+On of the most important bits of advice I can give in knowing what to do when interning in Japan is KEEP THINGS ACCESSIBLE.
 I had a small handbag with me which had some essentials like feminine items, hand sanitizer, passport, tickets, phone and keys to my luggage.
 My carry-on carried a set of clothing (I wanted to look cute during the day and be comfortable during the flight, okay?) as well as my laptop.
 I kept my laptop easily accessible so when customs came up, I could slap everything into a container, and go through easily.
 As a solo traveler, quick and easy access will save you a lot of stress.
 You don’t want to be stuck in line struggling to get yourself back together when there are literally hundreds of people in line waiting.

 I made this mistake because my company was casual – like, very casual.
 It was basically first name basis straight away.
 Nevertheless, bring the suit.
 You can NEVER be overdressed.
 Save yourself the embarrassment that I faced when I rocked up in casual clothing on the CRCC Asia Induction Day.
 Everyone else rocked up in formal clothes.
 The guys had suits on and the only other girl wore something very similar.
 I, on the other hand, wore a white tee, shorts and a cardigan.
 It wasn’t that bad, but I was very much underdressed compared to everyone else.
 Despite the reassurance, forgiving nature and friendliness, it was still a little embarrassing.
 It honestly looked like I was lost.
 One of the interns actually revealed during one of our group conversations that he thought I was lost on the first time we all met because of what I was wearing.
 Save yourself the trouble, bring that suit.
 You’ll be glad you did.